kl3eo/East-Marketplace-Expanse/README.md

 ..replace Pinata IPFS with a free unlimited space uploader ..show lots first without connect, then connect ..filter lots on metadata
+..search 'tags' of metadata
+..replace 'approval' with new sell
+..auto click 'Connect' button in 3 sec